St Wystan's Church, Repton: Description

-Crypt and royal burials
+Baptistry/crypt and royal burials

 The crypt was constructed in the early 8th century; it was built over a spring and is thought to have originally been a baptistery.

-It was converted into a mausoleum for King Æthelbald of Mercia, during his lifetime.
-King Wiglaf and his grandson Saint Wigstan (after whom the later church is named), were also buried in the crypt.
+The space was converted into a mausoleum for King Æthelbald of Mercia during his lifetime.
+King Wiglaf and his grandson Saint Wigstan (after whom the later church is named) were also buried in the crypt.
 It is thought that the royal bodies were first buried in the ground to decompose before their bones were interred in the crypt.

 Following Saint Wigstan's burial, the crypt became a place of pilgrimage.
 However, following the Danish (Viking) invasion, St Wigstan's body was removed and taken with the fleeing monks.
-It was later returned but King Cnut had St Wigstan's remains removed again in the 10th century; having them reburied at Evesham Abbey in Worcestershire.
+It was later returned but King Cnut had St Wigstan's remains removed again in the 10th century, having them reburied at Evesham Abbey in Worcestershire.

-Nikolaus Pevsner described the Anglo-Saxon parts of St Wystan's parish church as "one of the most precious survivals of Anglo-Saxon architecture in England".
+Pevsner described the Anglo-Saxon parts of St Wystan's parish church as "one of the most precious survivals of Anglo-Saxon architecture in England".
 In addition to the crypt they include the chancel, the northeast and southeast parts of the crossing and part of the north transept.
 The crypt is a square chamber with a roof of three rows of three domical vaults supported by two pilasters on each wall and four free-standing pillars at the four corners of the central vault.

+It has been suggested that the crypt/ baptistry at Repton later influenced the design of both the spiral-columned shrine of Edward the Confessor and the Cosmati Coronation Pavement in Westminster Abbey, both commissioned by Henry III, based on close correspondence of their dimensions and design.
+These references are further understood to have been repeated at Soulton Hall in Shropshire, the house of the publisher of the Geneva Bible.